For a unique vacation, visit one of these Portuguese wine regions, and try some local vintages

 The Bairrada region offers a range of cultural attractions.
 For example, the Bussaco Palace Hotel and Aliança Underground Museum, where Wine and Art come together, are well worth adding to your sightseeing plans when you head out on vacation here.
 The Bairrada wine region boasts over 10,000 hectares of vineyards, and it is famous for high-quality wines.
 For fans of red wine, there’s Baga, and for those of you who prefer a chilled white, you can look forward to trying Bical.
 YOu may also enjoy some of the sparkling wines from the region that are typically used as an aperitif by the locals.

-Enjoy a glass of Madeira on Madeira Island
+Enjoy a glass of Madeira on Madeira Island in 2021

 Madeira has recently become famous as the birthplace of Cristiano Ronaldo, however, there is so much more to this stunning island than just being the home of the highly decorated footballer.
 Madeira wine is made from Tinta Negra, and it is a dry wine not too dissimilar to port or sherry.
 The mountainous island and fertile soil have combined to create vineyards that have lasted for generations, and have aided the production of Madeira wine to become a traditional export.
 You can a romantic vacation right on the coast of the island, and enjoy a glass or two of the local wine while staring out to sea from this unique, eco-friendly rental.